Calabar Carnival

 Calabar Carnival is an annual carnival held in Cross River State, Nigeria.
-The carnival holds every December and was declared by the then governor of Cross River State, Mr. Donald Duke as an activity to mark Christmas celebration yearly.
+Also known as Africa's Biggest Street Party, the carnival holds every December and was declared by the then governor of Cross River State, Mr. Donald Duke as an activity to mark Christmas celebration yearly.
 He said his vision for creating the festival was to make Cross-River a home of tourism and hospitality in Nigeria and Africa.
 The quality of the festival has grown over the years making it Nigeria's biggest carnival and an internationally recognized festival.
-It used to be a month-long event that began on the 1st of December, until the current governor of the state, Benedict Ayade reduced it to two weeks after he was elected.
-During the 2017 carnival, Governor Benedict Ayade said in his speech that the carnival is to showcase Africa as the richest continent and a blessed place where the young ones should be proud to belong.
+It used to be a month-long event that began on the 1st of December, until the former governor of the state, Benedict Ayade reduced it to two weeks after he was elected.
+During the 2017 carnival, Former governor Benedict Ayade said in his speech that the carnival is to showcase Africa as the richest continent and a blessed place where the young ones should be proud to belong.
 The carnival has always been entertaining and colourful as different competitions take place and huge cash prizes are won.
 Calabar which is also known by the name Canaan City, is a city in south-eastern Nigeria.
 Calabar is actually the capital city of Cross River State.
-Calabar sits adjacent to the Calabar and Great Kwa Rivers as well as the creeks of the Cross River.
+Calabar sits adjacent to the Calabar and Great Kwa Rivers and Falls as well as the creeks of the Cross River.

 History

+The Calabar Carnival is an old cultural event that started even before Nigerian independence.
+During the Nigerian civil war that lasted from 1966 - 1970, the carnival was halted for a while for security reasons, but it commenced in 1971 when the governor of South Eastern state was Brigadier General U. J. Esuene and was celebrated throughout the 80s and 90s..